-To assure the effectiveness of Marine Protected Areas (MPAs) and to determine the impacts on marine resources, we need to identify the types of human activities that occur in or near MPAs.
-Gathering this data is time consuming, so partnerships with key community groups and engaged citizens are a cost-effective and resource-efficient way to evaluate human uses.
-Trained volunteers can produce accurate and reliable information that can be used to better understand how individuals use MPAs.
+To assure the effectiveness of Marine Protected Areas (MPAs) and determine the impacts on marine resources, we need to identify the types of human activities that occur in or near MPAs.
+Gathering this data is time consuming, so partnerships with key community groups and engaged citizens are a cost-effective and resource-efficient way to evaluate human activity.
+Trained volunteers can produce accurate and reliable information that can be used to better understand how individuals use the MPAs.
+The Orange County Marine Protected Area (OC MPA) Watch Program enlists volunteers, community groups, and local government to monitor human activity among the seven Orange County MPAs.
+The program is organized and run by Orange County Coastkeeper (OCCK) with partners listed below.

 - City of Newport Beach

-- Crystal Cove State Park
+- Crystal Cove Alliance

 - Members of the public

 - City of Laguna Beach

-- ♦ Laguna Bluebelt Coalition
+- Ocean Quest

-- City of Dana Point
+- Ocean Institute - City of Dana Point